jangler/oracles-randomizer/README.md

 - The cliff between Eastern Suburbs and Sunken City is blocked except in spring.
 - Rosa doesn't appear in the overworld, and her portal is activated by default.
+- Fool's ore is randomized (the Subrosians trade you nothing for your feather).
 - The diving spot at the south end of Sunken City is removed.
 - **Holding start while closing the map screen outdoors warps to the seed tree in Horon Village.** This also sets your save/respawn point to that screen.